Global strong solutions to a compressible fluid-particle interaction model with density-dependent friction force

 \section{Time-decay rates of the derivatives of strong solutions}

 In the previous section, in order to obtain $\eqref{G1.8}$, we have required the smallness of $\|(f_0,\rho_0,u_0)\|_{\mathcal{Z}_1}$, by the classical energy method.
 In what follows, we develop the refined energy estimates to the problem \eqref{I-3}--\eqref{I-6}.
-In fact, we only need the norm $\|(f_0,\rho_0,u_0)\|_{\mathcal{Z}_1}$ is bounded to establish the optimal time-decay rates of solutions $(f,\rho,u)$ (see \eqref{G1.8}) and their gradients $\nabla(f,\rho,u)$ (see \eqref{G1.9}).
-In addition, the decay rates of solutions in $L^p$-norm $(2\leq p\leq \infty)$ (see \eqref{G1.11} and \eqref{G1.12}) can be also achieved and hence complete the proof of Theorem \ref{T1.2}.
+In fact, we only need the norm $\|(f_0,\rho_0,u_0)\|_{\mathcal{Z}_1}$ to be bounded to establish the optimal time-decay rates of solutions $(f,\rho,u)$ (see \eqref{G1.8}) and their gradients $\nabla(f,\rho,u)$ (see \eqref{G1.9}).
+In addition, the decay rates of solutions in $L^p$-norm $(2\leq p\leq \infty)$ (see \eqref{G1.11} and \eqref{G1.12}) can also be achieved and hence complete the proof of Theorem \ref{T1.2}.